 To her contemporaries, she was an icon, hailed as the ‘female Byron’, admired by Elizabeth Barrett Browning, Heinrich Heine, the young Brontë sisters and Edgar Allan Poe.
 However, she was also a woman with secrets, the mother of three illegitimate children whose existence was subsequently wiped from the record.
 After her death, she became the subject of a cover-up which is only now unravelling.

 Too scandalous for her reputation to survive, Letitia Landon was a brilliant woman who made a Faustian pact in a ruthless world.
 She embodied the post-Byronic era, the ‘strange pause’ between the Romantics and the Victorians.
 This new investigation into the mystery of her life, work and death excavates a whole lost literary culture, in which the legacy of Keats and Shelley turned toxic.

 But when Rosie is ten years old, everything changes.
-She and Jo lose their father, their London house, their school, their friends, and most agonisingly of all, their beloved Nanny, Vera, the only adult to have shown them real love and affection.
-At a cold boarding-school in Hertfordshire, they feel like castaways.
+She and Jo lose their father, their London house, their school, their friends, and -- most agonisingly of all -- their beloved Nanny, Vera, the only adult to have shown them real love and affection.

 'I defy you to read this book and come away with a mind unchanged' - John Jeremiah Sullivan

 'I see how we are all the same, that none of us are white women or black men; rather, we're a series of mouths, and that every mouth needs filling: with something wet or dry, like love, or unfamiliar and savory, like love'